xieumar/alx_html_css/headphones/Readme.md

-This repository contains the webpage for a headphone company
+This directory contains the html and css implementation of the headphones website